by Angus Fox

 Porsche 928 S4 (Pre 89) — The first S4 models are obvious to spot as they have an Analog Dash.
 First class cars with good provenance and well looked after are being marketed over GBP 25,000 (in 2015 they would have been half that price).
 Running straight cars needing a little love would not have fetched above GBP 6,000 just a couple of years ago.
-Non runners or cars with long stories of woe are unrealistically still asking for strong money and are not worth it.
-My favourite analog dash car is the 1988 S4 SE.
+Non runners or cars with long stories of woe are being tarted up and unrealistically still asking for strong money and are not worth it.
+My favourite analog dash car is the 1988 Porsche 928 S4 SE.
 Prices are special for these cars.
-A rough guide is to find the equivalent GT plus 25%.
+A rough guide is to find the equivalent GT and add 25%.

 The analog dash ended with model year 89.
 Which also introduced polyamide pipes so no crimping 89 or later pipes!
 Buyer beware.
 S4 prices have risen dramatically and again to me just don't seem to be worth it.

 Porsche 928 S4 (Post 89), GT, and GTS — These cars have a digital dash.
 First class S4 Automatics with good provenance and well looked after are being marketed over GBP 27,000.
 S4 Automatics had hovered around GBP 10,000 for years and were not as sought after as GT and GTS models but now all fetch strong and unrealistic money.
 For insurance I would say GBP 30,000 for a GT and GBP 30,000 - GBP 50,000 for a GTS.
 Importantly only really mint cars are really worth this money.
 There are a lot of over priced 928s for sale by greedy dealers on commission from greedy owners.
 Again, non runners, or cars with long stories of woe such as having been written off and repaired or with no history are unrealistically still asking for the same strong money.

 Entry point is about GBP 9,500 for a rotten S4 and GBP 18,000 for a ropey oil burning GTS.
 Pay over double for a good one.